SQream/sqream_docs/guides/client_drivers/python/index.rst

 Python (pysqream)
 *************************

-The SQream Python connector provides an interface for creating and running Python applications that can connect to a SQream DB database.
-It provides a lighter-weight alternative to working through native C++ or Java bindings, including JDBC and ODBC drivers.
+The SQream Python connector allows Python programs to connect to SQream DB.

-pysqream conforms to Python DB-API specifications `PEP-249 <https://www.python.org/dev/peps/pep-0249/>`_

-``pysqream`` is native and pure Python, with minimal requirements.
+``pysqream`` is a pure Python connector.
 It can be installed with ``pip`` on any operating system, including Linux, Windows, and macOS.

 The connector supports Python 3.7 and newer.

+pysqream conforms to Python DB-API specifications `PEP-249 <https://www.python.org/dev/peps/pep-0249/>`_

 .. contents:: In this topic:
    :local: